Flux-limited solutions for quasi-convex Hamilton-Jacobi equations on networks: Relaxed and flux-limited solutions

 \subsection{General junction conditions and stability}

-\begin{pro}[Stability by supremum/infimum] Assume that the Hamiltonians $H_i$ satisfy \eqref{eq::3bis} and that $F$ satisfies \eqref{assum:F}.
+The first stability result is concerned with the supremum of relaxed sub-solutions.
+Such a result is used in the Perron process to construct relaxed solutions.
+Its proof is standard so we skip it. \begin{pro}[Stability by supremum/infimum] Assume that the Hamiltonians $H_i$ satisfy \eqref{assum:H} and that $F$ satisfies \eqref{assum:F}.
 Let ${\mathcal A}$ be a nonempty set and let $(u_a)_{a\in {\mathcal A}}$ be a familly of relaxed sub-solutions (resp. relaxed super-solutions) of \eqref{eq:hj-f} on $(0,T)\times J$.
 Let us assume that

 is locally bounded on $(0,T)\times J$.
-Then $u$ is a relaxed sub-solution (resp. relaxed super-solution) of \eqref{eq:hj-f} on $(0,T)\times J$. \end{pro} In the following proposition, we assert that, for the special junction functions $F_A$, the junction condition is in fact always satisfied \emph{in the classical (viscosity) sense}, that is to say in the sense of Definition~\ref{defi::1} (and not Definition~\ref{defi:relaxed}). \begin{pro}[flux-limited junction conditions are always satisfied in the classical sense] Assume that the Hamiltonians satisfy \eqref{eq::3bis} and consider $A \in \R$.
-If $F=F_A$, then relaxed viscosity super-solutions (resp. relaxed viscosity sub-solutions) coincide with viscosity super-solutions (resp. viscosity sub-solutions). \end{pro} \begin{proof}[Proof of Proposition~\ref{pro::1}] The proof was done in \cite{imz} for the case $A=-\infty$, using the monotonicities of the $H_i$.
+Then $u$ is a relaxed sub-solution (resp. relaxed super-solution) of \eqref{eq:hj-f} on $(0,T)\times J$. \end{pro} In the following proposition, we assert that, for the special junction functions $F_A$, the junction condition is in fact always satisfied \emph{in the classical (viscosity) sense}, that is to say in the sense of Definition~\ref{defi::1} (and not Definition~\ref{defi:relaxed}). \begin{pro}[flux-limited junction conditions are satisfied in the classical sense] As\-sume that the Hamiltonians satisfy \eqref{assum:H} and consider $A \in \R$.
+If $F=F_A$, then relaxed super-solutions (resp. relaxed sub-solutions) coincide with flux-limited super-solutions (resp. flux-limited sub-solutions). \end{pro} \begin{proof}[Proof of Proposition~\ref{pro::1}] The proof was done in \cite{imz} for the case $A=-\infty$, using the monotonicities of the $H_i$.
 We follow the same proof and omit details.

-\textsc{The super-solution case.} Let $u$ be a super-solution satisfying the junction condition in the viscosity sense and let us assume by contradiction that there exists a test function $\varphi$ touching $u$ from below at $P_0=(t_0,0)$ for some $t_0\in (0,T)$, such that
+\textsc{The super-solution case.} Let $u$ be a relaxed super-solution satisfying the junction condition in the viscosity sense and let us assume by contradiction that there exists a test function $\varphi$ touching $u$ from below at $P_0=(t_0,0)$ for some $t_0\in (0,T)$, such that

 Then we can construct a test function $\tilde{\varphi}$ satisfying $\tilde{\varphi}\le \varphi$ in a neighborhood of $P_0$, with equality at $P_0$ such that Using the fact that $F_A(\varphi_x)=F_A(\tilde{\varphi}_x)\ge H_i^-(\partial_i \tilde{\varphi}) = H_i(\partial_i \tilde{\varphi})$ at $P_0$, we deduce a contradiction with \eqref{eq::11} using the viscosity inequality satisfied by $\varphi$ for some $i \in \{1,\dots,N\}$.